vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 * **nodeNetworkList**: Provide the values for TKG workload network name and CIDR.

-* **serviceType**:  L7 Ingress type, recommended to use `NodePortLocal`
+* **serviceType**:  L7 Ingress type.
+We recommend to use `NodePortLocal`.

-* **shardVSSize**: Virtual service size
+* **shardVSSize**: Virtual service size.

 **Note:** NSX ALB L7 Ingress feature requires Enterprise edition license.
-If you do not wish to enable L7 feature/applied with ALB essentials for Tanzu license, disable the L7 feature by setting the value `disableIngressClass` to `true`
+If you do not wish to enable L7 feature/applied with ALB essentials for Tanzu license, disable the L7 feature by setting the value `disableIngressClass` to `true`.

-The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows.
+The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows:

 <!-- /* cSpell:disable */ -->
 ```yaml